 The fifth week of Fall 2003 saw two teams climb in the standings, while two teams slipped.
 Angela Bradford picked up this week's high game (211) and series (518) for the women.
 As for the men, Bill Krejci snagged this week's high game with a 224, and high series was earned by Pat Searcy with a 606.
 Read on for all the rest of the details!

-First up, on lanes 15 & 16: Atomic Goo faced off against Anchors Aweigh!.
-In spite of the prowess of Most Valuable Bowler Freda Schroeder and her remarkable 434 series, Atomic Goo accomplished only 1 win against the Anchors.
-Concurrently, Carl Goetz reigned supreme in the Anchors with his above-average 564 as his team took the series with 3 wins.
+First up, on lanes 15 & 16: Atomic Goo waged a heated competition against Anchors Aweigh!.
+Though reinforced by Most Valuable Bowler Freda Schroeder and her awe-inspiring 434 series, Atomic Goo accomplished only 1 win against the Anchors.
+In the meantime, Carl Goetz reigned supreme in the Anchors with his above-average 564 as his team took the series with 3 wins.
 Atomic Goo remains in 8th place, while the Anchors remain in 1st.

-Finally, down on lanes 21 & 22: Spare Change waged a heated competition against Gutter Minds.
-In spite of top-billing by Bill Krejci with his spectacular 568 series, Spare Change accomplished only 1 win against Gutter Minds.
-As for the opposition, #1 Power Ranked and #1 Head-to-Head Pat Searcy called the shots for Gutter Minds with his commanding 606 as his team took the series with 3 wins.
+Finally, down on lanes 21 & 22: Spare Change did battle with Gutter Minds.
+Notwithstanding the leadership of Bill Krejci with his breathtaking 568 series, Spare Change accomplished only 1 win against Gutter Minds.
+In the midst of this, #1 Power Ranked and #1 Head-to-Head Pat Searcy oversaw Gutter Minds with his dramatic 606 as his team took the series with 3 wins.
 Spare Change drops 1 spot in the standings to 4th place, while Gutter Minds move 1 spot to 3rd.

-Bowlers paying far too much for well vodka at The 200 Club include: Angela Bradford (211), Bill Krejci (224), Bob Brunker (221), Carl Goetz (203), David Codding (204,204), and Pat Searcy (222,204)
+Bowlers bribing their way into The 200 Club include: Angela Bradford (211), Bill Krejci (224), Bob Brunker (221), Carl Goetz (203), David Codding (204,204), and Pat Searcy (222,204)

 NEXT WEEK:

-- Finally, on lanes 21&22, 6th-place Theee Beeelt will challenge 8th-place Atomic Goo (hcp 42).
+- Finally, on lanes 21&22, 6th-place Theee Beeelt will battle 8th-place Atomic Goo (hcp 42).
 Theee Beeelt is predicted to perform well and win the series; while Atomic Goo is anticipated to drop their average a bit while avoid getting swept.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)